 Andy Rudnick sat bored out of his mind at a Jewish singles party on Christmas Eve in 1986.
-It was his senior year of college at Boston University.
-The event felt like an awkward middle school dance and he thought to himself, Why isn’t this being hosted at the hottest nightclub in Boston?
+It was his senior year of college at Boston University, but the event felt like an awkward middle school dance.
+He thought to himself, Why isn’t this being hosted at the hottest nightclub in Boston?

 Life went on.
 He dismissed the idea, graduated from college and took a job in real estate.

 Then in October 1987, the idea popped into his mind again.

 “‘What’s the ultimate Jewish girl?’ was certainly the driving force that led me to create an environment that would draw them in,” Rudnick says.
 He hosted the event at the Boston nightclub where he bartended in college.

 He and a friend thought up a name: the Matzoball®, in reference to the starchy ball in the center of the traditional Jewish comfort soup.
 After ample marketing (he even delivered matzo ball soup to radio stations so the DJs would let him promote his party), he sat back and hoped for the best.
 Around 2,000 people attended the event.

 The event has been held every year since.
 Come Christmas Eve, thousands of Jewish people attend one of six Matzoball® parties, held in cities such as New York, Boston, and Los Angeles.